 The MA and PhD scholarships support two and three years of graduate study respectively at a US university.
 The Visiting Scholar Program allows an Indonesian holding a doctoral degree to carry out research for three to six months at an American university.

 Selection preference will be given to candidates who have not had extensive recent US experience, for example those who have previously received a Fulbright scholarship.
 Candidates will be considered without regard to race, color, religion, sex, national origin, age, disability, political affiliation, marital status, status as a parent, or sexual orientation.
 Applications from qualified candidates beyond major cities on Java, e.g., eastern Indonesia, are particularly welcome.

-(A special program, Grants for Indonesian Lecturers (RISTEK-DIKTI), funded by the Indonesian Ministry of Research, Technology, and Higher Education, provides Fulbright scholarships for current lecturers at Indonesian universities.
+(A special program, DIKTI-funded Fulbright Grants for Indonesian Lecturers, funded by the Indonesian Ministry of Research, Technology, and Higher Education, provides Fulbright scholarships for current lecturers at Indonesian universities.
 General requirements are similar, but there are some salient specific eligibility requirements as well.
 This program is currently on hiatus in Award Year 2021-2022 pending funding decisions from the Indonesian Ministry of Education and Culture.
 Prospective applicants may still apply to the Fulbright Doctoral Degree (PhD) Scholaship.)

 The applicant should: